 On the last day, you’ll either be transported back to the airport or you can join our extension trip trek!

 After your volunteer program you can join our optional extension trip for $800, where you’ll embark on the epic 5-day Poon Hill trek!
 Beginning in Pokhara, you'll have an afternoon to stroll around the lakeside city before getting ready to start your trek the following day.
 You'll pass through picturesque mountain villages, lush forests and small streams as you make your way to the Poon Hill summit - 3200m above sea level.
 The Poon Hill lookout has the most incredible panoramic views of the Annapurna ranges that you'll be lucky enough to see at sunrise before beginning your descent, fresh on the knowledge you just trekked into the highest mountain range in the world!

 To deal with the uncertainty that comes with COVID-19, we have introduced several guarantees so you can confidently book in your 2022 volunteer program today.
 Click the button below for all the details.

 I learnt so much more in this short time than I thought possible.
 While it will challenge you in many different ways, the sense of accomplishment and the amazing people you’ll meet along the way, make it one of the best experiences you’ll have.Maggie Campbell-Jones - La Trobe University

 By the end of our time spent at the school we all felt we had made strong connections with the students and they had understood the importance of keeping their school and environment clean and to stop littering.
 Overall, my challenges abroad experience is one I will never forget.
 I learnt so much and I will carry it with me for the rest of my life.Shannon Scullion - University of Queensland

-*Note: if you have other dates in mind or would like to travel as an individual, email us at [email protected] and we’ll be more than happy to help!
+*Note: if you have other dates in mind or would like to travel as an individual, email us at in[email protected] and we’ll be more than happy to help!